Control of Interaction Frequency Bugs (CIF) Class

 In physics, frequency is the number of occurrences of a repeating event per unit time.
 Interactions in software could be also per event or per user.

-Control of Interaction Frequency Bugs (CIF) class - click on image for detailed view.
+Fig 1.
+Control of Interaction Frequency Bugs (CIF) Class - click on image for detailed view.

 Our taxonomy makes it abundantly clear that CIF is a "metaclass" in some senses.
 External policies must define for each system or application what constitutes an interaction, how many interactions should be allowed, and the unit.
 Each policy, then, defines a different class of CIF concerns.